juampe/cardano-docker/README.md

 From cardano user login
 * Run the node, restart after change options
 ```
-run.sh #You can interrupt log with Ctrl+c safely o made a gracefull restart running it again
+run.sh #You can interrupt log with Ctrl+c safely or make a gracefull restart running it again
 ```
 * Check container estatus
 ```